Hummus Recipe

 Ingredients for recipe: lemon, tahini, chickpeas, salt, ice cubes, garlic, and oil.

-• Tahini: Not all tahini is created equal.
-Look for high-quality brands that only have one ingredient – mechanically hulled sesame seeds.
+• Tahini: Look for tahini with only 1 ingredient – mechanically hulled sesame seeds.
 And make sure the tahini is not separated.
-If it does get separated in the jar, give it a good stir before adding it to the food processor.
+If it does get separated, give it a good stir before adding it to the food processor.
+For anyone allergic to tahini, I also have a hummus recipe without tahini.

 Yumna, I’ve just discovered your Lebanese hummus recipe.
 Wow this is absolutely delicious.
 I’ve been making hummus for years & thought it was quite good, but this is on a whole different level.
 I found skinning the chickpeas a bit tedious, but as you say, so worth it.
 From now on this is how I make hummus.
 Thank you!Alison

 1. Soak chickpeas in baking soda.
-Whether you are boiling the chickpeas, soaking them briefly in a bowl, or cooking them in the pressure cooker, the baking soda softens the skin.
+Whether you are using dry or canned chickpeas, the baking soda softens the skin.
 The softer skin helps them peel off easily or blend more easily.
 And here’s a bonus benefit: baking soda can also help reduce gas and bloating!
+USe 1-2 teaspoons for every 15 oz can of chickpeas.

 3. Add ice cubes to the blender.
 This sounds a bit crazy, but it’s a tip I learned from my dad, and it totally works.
-I never understood it until I tried it.
-But basically, it gives it a freshly churned ice cream-like texture.
-I would recommend adding at the step with the tahini, lemon, and garlic, especially if the hummus is looking grainy.
+It gives it a freshly churned ice cream-like texture and lightens up the color.

 4. Use a strong blender or food processor and blend for at least 4-5 minutes.
 I’ve seen a difference in the texture by testing two levels of blenders, and the blender definitely matters.
-The truth is, it will most likely never be as creamy as the store-bought and restaurant ones because of the actual machine they use for blending.
-So one way to remedy that is to blend longer.
+It’s hard to replicate store-bought and restaurant hummus because of their industrial type of blenders, but one hack you can try is to just blend longer!

-• Roasted red pepper hummus: For a colorful twist on the classic recipe, add roasted red peppers to the food processor along with the other ingredients.
-The peppers lend a sweet, smoky flavor and vibrant hue that’s both visually appealing and delicious.
+• Roasted red pepper hummus: Add roasted red peppers to the food processor along with the other ingredients to give it a roasted sweet flavor.

-• Sun-dried tomato hummus: Blend in sun-dried tomatoes (oil-packed or rehydrated) for a delicious Mediterranean-inspired variation.
-The sun-dried tomatoes provide a tangy, savory taste that complements the smooth, creamy texture of the hummus.
+• Sun-dried tomato hummus: Blend in 1/4-½ cup of sun-dried tomatoes (oil-packed or rehydrated) for a tangy, savory taste with a fun red color.

-Store any leftover hummus in a airtight glass conatiner for the best results.
+Store any leftover hummus in a airtight container for up to 7 days.

 Yes, you can freeze hummus for up to 3 months.
 Just make sure to put it in an airtight container and don’t fill it all the way up because it will expand as it freezes.